 Confirming Dawn's perceptions, Jeff also remembers observing the emergence of distinct straightedge music scenes during the late 1980s: "The late '80s is where the whole hardcore and straightedge thing, the punk and straightedge thing sort of separated....
-It's really tough to say where it started, whether it was the punk separating from straightedge kids not wanting to have anything to do with the punks."
+It's really tough to say where it started, whether it was the punk separating from straightedge kids or the straightedge kids not wanting to have anything to do with the punks."